 Paper Reality: Sustainable forest management benefits people and the planet.

 Paper is highly recyclable, but it can’t be recycled indefinitely.
-Virgin fiber is necessary to produce the paper products that we depend upon in our everyday lives.
+Virgin fiber is necessary to produce the paper products that we depend on in our everyday lives.
 If we were to only use recycled fibers in our products, we would run out of printing paper in less than a year.

 But when we sustainably source our wood fiber and properly manage our forests, we can get the paper products we need while still protecting our natural resources.
 Domtar is committed to maintaining the highest level of assurance via third-party CoC certification.